StevenWestmoreland/stevenwestmoreland.github.io/aboutme.md

 My name is Steven Westmoreland.
 I am a data scientist student out of Orlando, Florida with a passion for geek and nerd culture.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

 ### Where to find me